 Learners do not necessarily begin from the same origins as others do.
-Some learners are the newbies while the others have already built up the base level and wish to go advance.
-The is the experience curve that LX designs create which does not have the same origin for everyone.
+Some learners are newbies, while others have already built up the base level and wish to go advance.
+The experience curve that LX designs create does not have the same origin for everyone.

 LX designers, with the help of multiple tools, learn about the experience level of the candidates.
-Then, they get started with creating the design and add facilitation of skipping few sections.
-This allows learners with some knowledge to skips past the sections they already know about.
+Then, they get started with creating the design and add facilitation of skipping a few sections.
+This allows learners with some knowledge to skip past the sections they already know about.

-One of the primary reasons why traditional corporate training fails is because they are inclined towards tasks and not experience.
-Through mainstream training may seem reliable, it may not essentially be of value and fun.
+One of the primary reasons why traditional corporate training fails is because they are inclined toward tasks and not experience.
+Though mainstream training seems reliable, it may not essentially be of value and fun.